 The ANA business class seating arrangement has been carefully designed using a staggered 1-2-1 configuration, ensuring a sense of privacy for each passenger as you're never directly next to anyone.

 This also means that every passenger has direct aisle access, avoiding the unpopular middle seat dilemma.

 The real fun starts from the moment you board the plane and take your seat.
 These are no ordinary seats.
 ANA's business class seats were rated the 5th best in the world at the World Airline Awards and deservedly so.

-The seats have a width of 19.4 inches/ 49.3cm and fully recline to a length of 74.5 inches / 189cm, to become a very comfortable flat bed.
-For us this was more then enough space to sleep in a straight position (Stefan is 170 cm and Sebastien is 175cm).
+The seats have a width of 19.4 inches/ 49.3cm and fully recline to a length of 74.5 inches / 189cm, to become a very comfortable flatbed.
+For us, this was more than enough space to sleep in a straight position: Stefan is 170cm (5ft 7″) and Sebastien is 175cm (5ft 9″).

 A bed pad and a soft warm duvet are provided which makes for a very comfortable night's sleep.

 The inflight service